 Introduce Just Like Me as a way to have fun and continue to get to know each other.

-Begin by naming a category, for example, "I like to swim."
-Anyone who also likes to swim responds with jazz hands (two waving hands) and says, "Just like me!" (without unmuting).
-Another category is named, and those who connect with it show jazz hands and say "Just like me!"
-The goal is to find inclusive categories so that everyone gets a chance to show they feel the same, as well as more personal categories that help students connect with others.
+Begin by naming something you like, for example, "I like to swim."
+Anyone who also likes to swim responds with jazz hands (two waving hands) and says "Just like me!" (while muted).
+Continue with other statements.
+Try to use inclusive statements so that everyone gets a chance to show they feel the same, as well as more personal statements that help students connect with others.
 Remind students to notice who has something in common with them.